LObadha/Week-4-Independent-Project/README.md

 # Morings School-Week-4-Independent-Project
-This is an independent Project of an analysis of a dataset for an electric car-sharing service company.
+This is an independent Project of an analysis of a dataset for an electric car-sharing service company based in Paris.
 This Project is meant to process stations data to understand electric car usage over time.
 ## Source of Data and License
 Data was extracted from opendataparis.com, where the Autolib availability information was available in real-time.
 The accessed database was the following: